OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/database-integration.md

 - This user should not be used to perform any other operations on the database.

 ## When database integration is required to communicate to a new database server
-If a database system is needed to be integrated with a database type other than the type of database on which OpsHub Integration Manager is deployed, follow the steps given below:
+If a database system is needed to be integrated with a database type other than the type of database on which <code class="expression">space.vars.SITENAME</code> is deployed, follow the steps given below:
 - Download the required database driver on which new database connection is to be created.
 Refer [this](Installation_Prerequisites#Download-Database-Connector-jar) to get the link of database connector jar.
-- Stop the OpsHub Integration Manager server.
+- Stop the <code class="expression">space.vars.SITENAME</code>.
 - Copy the downloaded driver into `Opshub installation directory]\OpsHubServer\lib` folder.
-- Start OpsHub Integration Manager server.
+- Start <code class="expression">space.vars.SITENAME</code>.

 ## Fields requirement
 - **Primary-key**: There must be a primary key field or a field which doesn't allow duplicate or null values.